 My bite isn’t that bad.
 Do I really need to go to the hospital?

 At first, the injury you’ve suffered from a dog bite may seem like something you can patch up at home.
 However, seeking medical attention and reporting a dog bite are important steps, regardless of whether it seems like the bite is relatively “minor.”
 Dog bites can cause dangerous infections including MRSA and tetanus.
-In addition, unvaccinated dogs can carry rabies, which would put you at a serious risk for getting very sick.
+In addition, unvaccinated dogs can carry rabies, which would put you at serious risk of getting very sick.
 If it does have rabies, the dog could bite and infect other people.
 A physician can help you ensure you are taking the necessary precautions to prevent serious infections and illnesses that could potentially result from the bite injury.
 Furthermore, the medical records from your doctor’s visit can help prove your case, should you decide to file a dog bite lawsuit.

 Do I have to have been bitten to recover financially from an incident involving a dog?